-- 1. Put all the formula you want to give in a bottle or container - 2.
-Get the extension tube ready by filling it with water or formula, just like it's explained in the "Preparing the Extension Tube" section, then connect it to the G-tube - 3.
-Attach a big syringe (60ml) to the tubing - 4.
-Fill 3/4 of the syringe with formula.
-Keep it straight up - 5.
+- 1. Put all the formula you want to give in a bottle or container. - 2.
+Get the extension tube ready by filling it with water or formula, just like it's explained in the "Preparing the Extension Tube" section, then connect it to the G-tube. - 3.
+Attach a big syringe (60 mL) to the tubing. - 4.
+Pour a little formula into the syringe.
+Keep it straight up. - 5.
 Open the extension tube clamp and let the feed flow slowly.
-Keep adding formula to the syringe until it's all given - 6.
-When you have given all the formula, close the extension tube clamp and take off the feeding syringe - 7.
-Attach a syringe filled with 5ml of water to the extension tube medicine port.
-Push the water into the tubing to clean out any remaining formula
+Keep adding a bit of formula to the syringe until it's all given. - 6.
+When you have given all the formula, close the extension tube clamp and take off the feeding syringe. - 7.
+Attach a syringe filled with 10 mL of water to the extension tube.
+Push the water into the tubing to clean out any remaining formula.

-Feeding with a Pump
+Feeding With a Pump